PKU-PILLAR-Group/SafeLens/docs/supported_models.md

 Gemma base model and the optional `sae` dependency; Gemma Scope dictionaries must not be used with Qwen or another base model.

+## Gemma-2-9B-it Neuronpedia SAE steering

+The Explorer conversation `SAE` workbench also supports the public Neuronpedia-style steering presets for `google/gemma-2-9b-it`.
+The presets use the canonical Gemma Scope residual-stream dictionaries at layers 9, 20, and 31 and keep the existing **Find active features** scan available for prompt-driven feature discovery.
+Select `gemma-2-9b-it` in the chat model picker, run a prompt, and open `SAE`; there is no separate steering page.

+The real-model installation requires the `models` and `sae` extras in addition to `explorer`.
+Checkpoint paths, lazy downloads, GPU placement, and the ten available modes (Cats, Chinese, Pirate, Shakespeare, Poetry, San Francisco, Positivity, Negativity, Music, and British English) are documented in the [Local Explorer setup guide](explorer_setup.md) and [Gemma Scope intervention reference](gemma_scope_intervention.md).

 The `huggingface`, `modelscope`, and `local` sources can load many Transformers-compatible models beyond the explicit lists above.